Mico1613/weather-test/README.md

 ## How to use?

-Put the following code into your HTML file:
+Put the following code into your HTML file inside the body tag:

 ```html
 <weather-widget />